Pee Wee Reese: Jackie Robinson

-Reese was a strong supporter and a good friend of the first black Major League Baseball player, Jackie Robinson.
-He was serving a stint in the Navy when the news of Robinson's signing came.
-Although he had little or no experience interacting with minorities—according to Reese, his meeting Robinson marked the first time in his life that he had shaken hands with a black man — he had no particular prejudices, either.
-It is reported that his father had made him starkly aware of racial injustice by showing him a tree where a lynching had occurred.
-The modest Reese, who typically downplayed his pioneering role in helping to ease the breaking of the 60-year-old color line, said that his primary concern with regard to Robinson's arrival was the possibility of Reese losing his shortstop job.
-Robinson was assigned to play as the team's first baseman, and Reese retained his position.

 In 1947, some Dodgers players began circulating a petition when word spread that Brooklyn intended to bring Jackie Robinson up from their farm team in Montreal.
 The players assumed that Reese, who grew up in Louisville, Kentucky, would sign.
 According to sportswriter Roger Kahn, who later became close friends with Reese, the petition essentially said, "If you bring up the nigger, trade us.
 We won't play."
 However, the popular Reese refused to sign the petition and it died.
-When a sportswriter asked Reese if he was threatened by Robinson taking his position of shortstop, Reese simply responded, "If he can take my job, he's entitled to it."
+When a sportswriter asked Reese if he felt threatened by Robinson taking his position of shortstop, Reese simply responded, "If he can take my job, he's entitled to it."

 Reese was one of the few welcoming to Robinson, who endured horrible abuse from the crowds and fellow players, including pitchers who threw directly at his head and players who berated him with racial slurs.
 After spending a day with the Dodgers in 1947, sportswriter Jimmy Cannon concluded that, "Robinson is the loneliest man I have ever seen in sports."

 When Robinson joined the Dodgers in 1947 and traveled with them during their first road trip, he was heckled by fans in Cincinnati.
 During pre-game infield practice at Crosley Field (the then-home of the Cincinnati Reds), Reese, the captain of the team, went over to Robinson, engaged him in conversation, and put his arm around his shoulder in a gesture of support that silenced the crowd.
 (According to a 2013 article on ESPN, Brian Cronin argues that the incident actually occurred in 1948 in Boston.)